oracc/oracc-search-front-end/README.md

 From the main project directory run: `npm run gh-pages-deploy`

-This will build the project using a custom `baseHref` property defined in `angular.json`.
-The project will then automatically be deployed to github-pages.
+This will run the `gh-pages-deploy` script defined in `package.json`.
+It will build the project using the `github-pages` build target defined in `angular.json`.
+This sets a custom `baseHref` property (which is the name of your github repo) and also sets the custom environment variables.

+The project will automatically be deployed to github-pages.

-Make sure that the project has first been initialised through Git and linked to your local repository.
+Make sure that the project has first been initialised through Git and linked to your remote repository.
 See the [documentation for the package we use](https://www.npmjs.com/package/angular-cli-ghpages) for more information.

+---

+## _to-do: add build instructions for the build-oracc server separate to oracc2_

 ---